cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/allow-cloudflare-ip-addresses.md

 Because your origin server will receive Cloudflare IP addresses instead of visitor IP addresses, your server will return Cloudflare IP addresses when logging or responding to requests.

-If you need accurate logs of visitor IP addresses, we recommend that you use [Cloudflare site analytics](https://support.cloudflare.com/hc/articles/360037684251).
+If you want sampled logs of visitor IP addresses and are on an Enterprise plan, we recommend that you use [Cloudflare Logs](/logs/about/).

-If Cloudflare site analytics are not sufficient or your application's response depends on the incoming IP address of an individual visitor, you can also [restore visitor IP addresses](https://support.cloudflare.com/hc/articles/200170786).
+Alternatively, if you want non-sampled logs directly from your server or your application's response depends on the incoming IP address of an individual visitor, you can also [restore visitor IP addresses](https://support.cloudflare.com/hc/articles/200170786).

-## Use your own IP addresses

-If you do not want to use Cloudflare IP addresses, Enterprise customers have two potential alternatives:

-- [**Bring Your Own IP (BYOIP)**](/byoip/): Cloudflare announces your IPs in all our locations.
-- **Static IP addresses**: Cloudflare sets static IP addresses for your domain.
-For more details, reach out to your account team.